What is EMDR?

 Phase 7: Closure

-By the end of the 6th phase, before leaving the therapist’s office, the client needs to be briefed about what may happen between sessions and what to do if any triggering situation arises.
+By the end of the 6th phase, before leaving the therapist’s office, the client must be briefed about what may happen between sessions and what to do if any triggering situation arises.

-In the 7th phase, the therapist guides the client to stay calm even after the therapy ends so that the distress won’t find its way back.
+In the 7th phase, the therapist guides the client to stay calm even after the therapy ends so that the distress will not return.

 In this way, clients become aware of their triggers and how to tactfully cease any negative beliefs using the calming techniques taught by the therapist.